 - 1. The choice of project is up to each team; however, teams should ensure that their project aligns to the theme of the year. - 2.
 APM reserves the right to limit the number of teams from a single organisation within each region.
 If it is deemed that teams will need to be eliminated at the start of the competition, team entries will be reviewed with a view to reducing the overall numbers.
 Therefore, organisations should be prepared to prioritise their teams. - 3.
 Corporate entries should be limited to teams comprising apprentices, graduates or trainees with up to three years' full or part time project management experience. - 4.
-Student entries must be enrolled and attending a course at the Higher Educational Institution at the time. - 5.
+Student entries must be enrolled and attending a course at the University at the time. - 5.
 Teams should comprise of a minimum of three and maximum of six members per team. - 6.
 Teams should ensure that individual team members are available to participate for the duration of the competition. - 7.
 Teams will be required to submit/attend the following: - a.
 Competition entry form Appendix 1 - b.
 Project proposal Appendix 2 - c.
 Mid project progress report Appendix 3 - d.
 Final report Appendix 4 - e.
 Finals night - 8.
 Project proposals will be reviewed by the Judges and teams informed of their successful entry into the competition. - 9.
 Teams should consider the format of any documents submitted to the Judges, with specific consideration being given to content, layout and readability. - 10.
-Each of the finalist teams will be required to prepare and deliver a 10-minute presentation which will be followed by up to five minutes of questions from the Judges and other quests. - 11.
+If over 12 teams enter the competition TVB reserves the right to down select teams to avoid excessive demands on the Judges' time. - 11.
+Up to four finalist teams will be selected to present on finals night. - 12.
+Each of the finalist teams will be required to prepare and deliver a 10-minute presentation which will be followed by up to five minutes of questions from the Judges and other guests. - 13.
 APM will provide finalists up to a maximum of £150 to teams.
-Spending will be reimbursed through APM's expenses portal and should be accompanied by full receipts for each claim. - 12.
+Spending will be reimbursed through APM's expenses portal and should be accompanied by full receipts for each claim. - 14.
 Any additional funding, should be accounted for within project reports, including how it was secured, and the source.
-The initiative and creativity shown by teams in sourcing additional funds will be considered in when allocating points during judging. - 13.
-Sponsoring organisations may not supply additional funding. - 14.
-The marks obtained for the Project proposal and Final report will be used by the judges to determine which teams are selected as finalists. - 15.
-Up to five finalist teams will be selected to present on finals night. - 16.
+The initiative and creativity shown by teams in sourcing additional funds will be considered in when allocating points during judging. - 15.
+Sponsoring organisations may not supply additional funding. - 16.
 All team members of the finalist teams will be required to attend the finals night phase of the competition. - 17.
 Teams will require the support of a Mentor.
 A mentor can be provided by the sponsoring organisation, or, if a team is unable to source a mentor, they should advise APM, who will identify an appropriate individual to act as a mentor on their behalf.